jameshughes89/cs102/src/site/topics/bags/bag-adt.rst

 Functionality
 =============

-* We will keep our functionality of the bag simple
+* The bag interface will be kept simple

-    * Add stuff
+    * Add an element
-    * Remove stuff
+    * Remove a specific element
-    * Check if something is in the bag
+    * Check if an element is contained in the bag
-    * Count the number of times something exists in the bag
+    * Count the number of occurrences of an element in the bag
-    * See if it's empty
+    * Check if it's empty
     * Get the size
     * Get an iterator for the bag

         * Iterators are handy tools for looping and consistency
         * More on iterators later